compoze/compoze.github.io/README.md

 ---
 # Compoze Platform

-Compoze is a SaaS-based infrastructure management and Platform Ops tool that enables your teams to build production applications in minutes.
-Compoze makes it easy to build Performant, Secure, Cost Effective, Operationally Excellent, and Reliable applications on AWS.
+Compoze is a SaaS-based infrastructure management and Platform Ops tool that enables your teams to build Performant, Secure, Cost Effective, Operationally Excellent, and Reliable applications on AWS, in minutes.
 Compoze is built with two core tenants:

-1. AWS Golden Template
+1. Golden AWS Account
 2. Service Catalog

-## Golden Template
+## Golden AWS Account

 In order to even begin to deploy applications within AWS, there are core foundational services that must be setup in order to ensure your applications are production-grade.
 Creating these core AWS services involves a comprehensive approach to ensure operational excellence, cost optimization, security, performance, and reliability are maintained.
 The work required to achieve this includes: